Scientific-Computing-Lab/compar/README.md

 * `Execution time limit`: Specify the time limit for each combination.
 * `Main file parameters`: Specify the parameters to the main file (if there are any).
 * `Log level`: choose your desired log level (basic/verbose/debug).
 * `ComPar mode`: Select your mode of ComPar (override/new/contine).
-For more information, please see [here](https://github.com/Mosseridan/compar/blob/master/README.md#run).
+For more information, please click [here](https://github.com/Mosseridan/compar/blob/master/README.md#run).
 * `Validation file path`: Specify the absolute path to python file named *test_output.py* with test function *test_output*.
 This file will validate the output of every combination.

 At the end, press the `START` button.